AdityaPrasad-bit/QuizApp/README.md

 # QuizApp

-I have used the different things in this like seague, table view, user default, etc.

 <img width="1440" alt="Screenshot 2021-08-22 at 10 08 21 AM" src="https://user-images.githubusercontent.com/85185631/130342628-c2982f6d-5c6f-4702-a9eb-fcc676958f23.png">
 In the First page of the App there is validation and number of questions will be selected according to the user need.
 It can select minimum 5 and maximum 20 question.